Josh Naylor Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The Royals pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Royals have a 5.24 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.23 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs surrendered (102 total, 1.2 per game).
+- Royals pitchers combine to allow 105 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Lyles makes the start for the Royals, his 17th of the season.
-He is 1-11 with a 6.58 ERA and 64 strikeouts through 91 2/3 innings pitched.
+- Lynch (2-3) gets the starting nod for the Royals in his eighth start of the season.
+He's put together a 4.14 ERA in 41 1/3 innings pitched, with 28 strikeouts.

-- In his most recent time out on Saturday, June 24 against the Tampa Bay Rays, the right-hander went six innings, allowing four earned runs while surrendering eight hits.
+- The lefty's most recent time out came on Saturday against the Los Angeles Dodgers, when he tossed five innings, surrendering three earned runs while giving up five hits.

+- The 26-year-old has an ERA of 4.14, with 6.1 strikeouts per nine innings, in seven games this season.
+Opponents are batting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.